RaquelRaquel/Portfolio/Find_and_Delete_Missing_Data.md

-The code below opens, reads, and list data for both files, Google Play and App Store.
+The code below opens, reads, and list data for both files: Google Play and App Store.

 ```python